ucr-rhic/ucr-rhic.github.io/how-tos/rcf_generic_login.md

 Log in is done using a program called ssh which according to wikipedia;
 > \[SSH\] is a cryptographic network protocol for operating network services securely over an unsecured network ...
 The IANA has assigned TCP port 22, UDP port 22 and SCTP port 22 for this protocol

 On many systems this is pre-installed.
+Before continuing here please check out this [tuturial](windows_setup.md) to setup ssh on Windows 10 with Powershell.
 Windows before Windows 10 required a third party software called PuTTY.
-If you are using a Windows computer without Windows 10 you can find instructions for using PuTTY [here](placeholder).
+If you are using a Windows computer without Windows 10 you can find PuTTY [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/).
+There are tutorials interleaved in the various guides for using PuTTY so I will not go into details here because Powershell with OpenSSH is the recommended and easiest method since it allows for \*NIX style commands.

 In order to log in you must pass through two layers to get to the servers where you will be working.
 The first layer is simply a gateway node.  __**No actual work should be done on the gateway nodes**__.
 Gateway nodes for STAR work are the main RCF one *ssh.sdcc.bnl.gov* and the NoMachine nodes *nx.rcf.bnl.gov*.
 To find the most recent available ssh gateways check [here](https://www.racf.bnl.gov/docs/services/Ssh/gateways).
 There is also a special STAR gateway node *stargw.starp.bnl.gov* that can be used to log into the online machines at STAR which are to be used only when you are working with raw data from the detectors.
 This tutorial will not discuss access to this gateway since it is only for very specialized use.